 Soft tissue therapy is the manipulation of muscles and soft tissues in the body.
-For thousands of years, massage has been used as a natural therapy to treat many musculoskeletal issues.
-Every treatment we do is individual to each client.

 Here are a list of benefits of soft tissue therapy: